Details

 Q18: Does the Princess Doe case have anything to do with the "Tiger Lady"?

-A18: The "Tiger Lady" (a Bengal Tiger tattoo was found on her leg) was found in
+A18: The "Tiger Lady" (a Bengal Tiger tattoo was found on the calf of the victim)

-nearby Knowlton Township in 1991.
-The cases are not believed to be related.
+was found in nearby Knowlton Township in 1991.
+The cases are not believed to be

 Q19: I would like to donate time/money to the Princess Doe cause.
 What